Table of Contents

 Online retail shopping for CBD oil remains one of the safest ways to procure your products.
 Shopping online allows you to do your research, access reviews of the product, and check out independent, third-party lab results to assure yourself that there are no fillers or artificial flavorings in your products.
 Cornbread Hemp tests every batch and publishes the reports right on their websites for easy access.

 CBD products that conform to the The Farm Bill Act of 2018 are fully legal to purchase in person as well in North Carolina.
-Pharmacies, health food stores and CBD boutiques all carry CBD products including CBD oils, CBD gummies, tinctures and CBD creams.
+Pharmacies, health food stores and CBD boutiques all carry CBD products including CBD capsules, CBD gummies, CBD oil, and CBD creams.

 North Carolina remains behind the many states which have more progressive CBD laws and cannabis laws.
 However, the fact that marijuana has been decriminalized in the state puts it ahead of several of its neighboring states including South Carolina and Tennessee where it remains fully illegal.